Genghis Blues

+Accolades

 It won the 1999 Sundance Film Festival Audience Award for a Documentary.
 It was also nominated for an Academy Award in 2000 in the Best Documentary Feature category.

 Synopsis

 The documentary captures the story of blind blues musician Paul Pena.
 After a brush with fame and success in the 1970s, Pena's fortunes faded as he dealt with career and health problems.

-While listening to shortwave radio, Pena heard a broadcast of throat singing, the Tuvan art of manipulating overtones while singing to make higher frequencies more distinguishable, essentially making it possible to sing two notes at once.
+While listening to shortwave radio, Pena heard a broadcast of Tuvan throat singing, the art of manipulating overtones while singing to make higher frequencies more distinguishable, essentially making it possible to sing two notes at once.
 Pena, over the course of several years, taught himself to throat sing to a very impressive degree.
-He eventually attended a concert of throat singing and after the concert impressed one of the throat singers, Kongar-ol Ondar, who invited him to visit Tuva, a republic of the Russian Federation and a formerly independent country from 1921 to 1944 under the name of the People's Republic of Tannu Tuva and the home of throat singing, to sing in the triennial throat singing festival held there.
+He eventually attended a concert of throat singing and, after the concert, impressed one of the throat singers, Kongar-ol Ondar, who invited him to visit Tuva, a republic of the Russian Federation and a formerly independent country from 1921 to 1944, under the name of the People's Republic of Tannu Tuva, and the home of throat singing, to sing in the triennial throat singing festival held there.

 The entire journey, as well as the extraordinary mix of cultures and music, is captured in the documentary.